Alexwcjung/Myproject/README.md

 The lesson is designed for a regular English classroom where students use smartphones, tablets, or computers to complete app-based learning tasks.

 ### What challenges do learners have?
 Many students have **learning gaps** in listening, reading, vocabulary, writing, and speaking.
-Since most of them **do not plan to enter university after graduation, they often feel that English is difficult, distant, and not directly connected to their future lives or careers.**
+Since most of them **do not plan to enter university after graduation**, they often feel that English is difficult, distant, and not directly connected to their future lives or careers. **Some students even say, “We entered this high school not to study math and English.”**

-They also have **low confidence and feel anxious** about making mistakes.
-Therefore, the app uses familiar content such as pop songs, short reading passages, daily vocabulary, guided writing, and speaking activities so that students can practice, review, and retry tasks at their own pace.
+They also tend to have **low confidence and feel anxious about making mistakes**, especially when they are asked to speak English in front of others.
+Therefore, the app uses familiar and accessible content, such as pop songs, short reading passages, daily vocabulary, guided writing, and speaking activities.
+Through these tasks, students can practice, review, and retry at their own pace, which helps reduce anxiety and encourages more active participation in English learning.

 ---